Arthur Lamothe: Biography

 Born in Saint-Mont, France, Lamothe immigrated to Canada in 1953 and immediately got a job as a lumberjack in the Abitibi region of northern Quebec.
 In 1954 he began studying economics at the Université de Montréal.
 During his time as a student he became interested in cinema and began writing for several film publications.
 After graduating in 1958, he was immediately hired as a writer for Radio-Canada.
 In 1961 he was hired by the NFB and wrote Dimanche d'Amérique, his first screenplay, which became the first film by Gilles Carle.
-In 1962 he directed his first film, a short documentary entitled Bûcherons de la Manouane.
-He directed his first feature-length fiction work in 1965, Poussière sur la ville; the film was not successful and Lamothe returned to documentary films.
+In 1962 he directed his first film, a short documentary entitled Manouane River Lumberjacks (Bûcherons de la Manouane).
+He directed his first feature-length fiction work in 1965, Dust from Underground (Poussière sur la ville); the film was not successful and Lamothe returned to documentary films.
 Lamothe has only made a handful of fiction films during his career, and he is best known and most respected for his documentaries.
-In his films, Lamothe most frequently explored social and economic themes, as well as activism for issues he passionately supported, especially with regard to Aboriginal people.
+In his films, Lamothe most frequently explored social and economic themes, as well as activism for issues he passionately supported, especially with regard to indigenous people.

 In 1980 he was awarded the Prix Albert-Tessier and in 1995 was made a member of the Order of Canada.

 Gilles Vigneault's "Mon Pays" was written for Lamothe's 1965 film The Snow Has Melted on the Manicouagan (La neige a fondu sur la Manicouagan).